📷 : Tamara Tihanyi

 Is becoming an actress something you always wanted to do?

 Ever since I can remember, I remember telling my mom I wanted to be on TV.
-I would remember all the lines from my favorite shows and use my dolls to act them out.
+I would remember all the lines from my favourite shows and use my dolls to act them out.
 I’m only eight though so I kind of want to be a lot of things, including a veterinarian and a ballet dancer and have my own store!
 Who knows, maybe I can be everything!

 How did your career start?